 You must ensure the dataset is correctly cited and includes the dataset DOI, either where it is presented or in the reference list of any publications, reports or other outputs which use this dataset in whole or in part.
 Correct citation of datasets helps us to monitor their use and report their continuing impact to funders.
 We provide the appropriate citation example on most of our publications.
 An example of a recommended citation is:

-Where the data is presented, either in original or derived form, such as a graphic or table, in addition to using the citation above, you must always use the following attribution statement to acknowledge the source of the information:
+Where information from the e-RA website and/or data is presented, either in original or derived form such as a graphic or table, in addition to using the citation above, you must always use the following attribution statement to acknowledge the source of the information:

 For further information and assistance, please contact the e-RA curators, Sarah Perryman and Margaret Glendining using the e-RA email address: firstname.lastname@example.org